verdi327/parallel_test_tutorial/README.md

 ##Phase 3: Running on SauceLabs

 We now want to be able to run our test on SauceLabs using their OnDemand platform.
-First, let's add some more gems.
+First, let's add another gem.
 ```
 gem "sauce-cucumber", :require => false
 ```